arangodb/docs/3.8/programs-arangorestore-examples.md

 - In ArangoDB versions before 3.8.7, the collections are restored without revision trees.
-- In ArangoDB versions 3.8.7 or ater, the collections use revision trees by default, but you can opt out of this by invoking arangorestore with the `--enable-revision-trees false` option.
+- In ArangoDB versions 3.8.7 or later, the collections use revision trees by default, but you can opt out of this by invoking arangorestore with the `--enable-revision-trees false` option.